gamedevware/charon/docs/faq.rst

 The source code for the editor itself is not publicly available.
 However, the plugin source code is available on GitHub:
 `Charon GitHub Repositories <https://github.com/gamedevware?tab=repositories>`_

 Charon can be :doc:`extended <advanced/extensions/overview>` with custom field editors or even full document editors, such as node-based interfaces.

+For teams requiring a fully private, self-contained collaborative workspace, an **on-premises installation** of the online service is available.
+It provides the same features as the hosted version — real-time collaboration, access control, multiple projects, AI features, Machine Translation, and team workflows — while keeping all data and infrastructure under your control.
+If you are interested in an on-premises deployment, please contact us support@gamedevware.com for licensing and installation options.

 What happens if the project is discontinued or no longer maintained?
 --------------------------------------------------------------------